markhuge/node-mailgun-send/README.md

 - recipient - optional default recipient
 - subject - optional default subject
 - body - optional default body
+- batchRecipients - Send 1 email to all recipients instead of individual to each recipient (default `true`)

 Defaults (except the API key) can be overriden on every send.